Connecting with those mourning: is so simple and so complicated at the same time.

 For a lot of people, it was difficult for them to connect with us while we started mourning since we told very few people outside of a few extended family members and bosses.
 We would have avoided telling bosses if we hadn’t needed time off here and there for trips to doctors and then as the disease progressed, time with the visiting nurses and taking care of our mom.
 But that’s us, we’re private; we don’t post everything on social media as soon as it happens.

-During the Death
+Connecting with those Mourning: During the Death

 One of my aunt’s made the trip to Vermont and showed my sister (who then showed me) techniques on how to move Mom on the bed, when Mom became to weak to move herself.
 And how to make the bed with Mom still in it.
 And so many other helpful tips.
 Not to mention prayers and sharing memories and visiting with Mom.
 This was all useful, valued, and treasured connection with those of us mourning.
 We were seen, we were valued, we needed help and she answered.

 Family members visiting during this time also picked up.
-An aunt not seen for years showed up, other family members made plans to visit in person, or called on the phone and visited that way.
+An aunt not seen for years showed up, and other family members made plans to visit in person, or called on the phone and visited that way.
 Messages were sent electronically.
 Connection, comfort, love.

 After the Death